lafry5/bug-free-goggles/Develop/gist-template.md

 The components of the regex are the sequences of characters, the brackets which signify matching anything between them, the forward slashes which are the boundaries of the expression, the plus which means to match as many times as possible, the @, the \., the $ which signifies the end, and the {2,6} (quanitifer) which means to match at least two times but not more than 6.

 ### Anchors
-/ regular expression boundary represents the beginning of the line or string
+/ regular expression boundary represents the beginning and end of the line or string ^ represents the beginning of the string or beginning of the line
-$ represents the end of the string or the end of the line ^ represents the beginning of the string or beginning of the line
+$ represents the end of the string or the end of the line

 ### Quantifiers
-{2,6} means to match the characters prior to it at least two times but not more than 6
+{2,6} means to match the characters prior to it at least two times but not more than 6 times

 ### OR Operator
 \. represents a literal period (as seen above between the two capture groups and inside the last capture group)